Ricky-1208/Credit-Fraud/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 ## Analysis in Python
 I do the XGBoost algorithm in Python.
+Follow the outline:
+Explore data analysis
-Follow the outline: EDA, Check the missing value, Split the training and testing, Compute the AUC and plot ROC, Perform the 5-folds-CV, Perform GridSearchCV.
+Check the missing value
+Split the training and testing
+Compute the AUC and plot ROC
+Perform the 5-folds-CV
+Perform GridSearchCV

 ## Analysis in R